 Highlighted Features

-1. A tall traditional steel thermometer which is suitable for candy making and deep-frying
+1. A tall traditional steel thermometer that is suitable for candy-making and deep-frying

 2. It has a temperature range of between 100°F and 400°F